MicrosoftDocs/memdocs/windows-365/enterprise/device-images.md

 For more information on creating such a custom image, see [Create a managed image of a generalized VM in Azure](/azure/virtual-machines/windows/capture-image-resource).
 For best performance, you should also make sure to optimize your image for a virtual desktop role.
 For more information on this optimization, see [Optimizing Windows 10, version 2004 for a Virtual Desktop Infrastructure (VDI) role](/windows-server/remote/remote-desktop-services/rds-vdi-recommendations-2004).

-A custom image can be created using [any of the images above as a starting point](https://azuremarketplace.microsoft.com/marketplace/apps/microsoftwindowsdesktop.windows-ent-cpc).
-For example, you can start with an image above and then install more applications and make more configuration changes.
+A custom image can be created using [any of the images mentioned previously as a starting point](https://azuremarketplace.microsoft.com/marketplace/apps/microsoftwindowsdesktop.windows-ent-cpc).
+For example, you can start with one of those images and then install more applications and make more configuration changes.

 > [!NOTE]
 > For custom images with Teams application, follow the instructions detailed in [Create a Cloud PC custom image that supports Microsoft Teams](create-custom-image-support-teams.md) to configure optimizations that are needed.